Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

-\paragraph{Binary outcome} Due to the binary nature of the outcome, the two expectations of \eqref{eq:is_equal_potential_expectation} can now also be understood as the probability of the event to occur, $\mathbb{P}\left[Y^{(a)} = 1\right] = \mathbb{E}\left[Y^{(a)}\right]$, and as a consequence $\mathbb{P}\left[Y^{(a)} = 0\right] = 1-\mathbb{E}\left[Y^{(a)}\right]$.
-As long as the phenomenon is non-deterministic (i.e. $1 > \mathbb{P}\left[Y^{(a)} = 1\right] > 0$), previous relative measures $\tau_{\text{ RR}}$ and $\tau_{\text{ ERR}}$ can also be used with binary outcomes.
-Others measures are used.
-For example the Risk Ratio (RR) can be \textit{reversed}, rather counting the null events.
-It is called the Survival Ratio (SR).
-The Odds Ratio (OR) is another very common measure, in particular as it serves as a link between follow-up studies and case-control studies \citep{Greenland1987Interpretation, king2002estimating}.
-Another measure called the Number Needed to Treat (NNT) has been proposed more recently \citep{Laupacis1988AnAssessmentOfClinically}; it helps the interpretation of the Risk Difference by counting how many individuals should be treated to observe one individual answering positively to treatment.
+Due to the binary nature of the outcome, the two expectations of \eqref{eq:is_equal_potential_expectation} can now also be understood as the probability of the event to occur $ \mathbb{E}[Y^{(a)}] = \mathbb{P}[Y^{(a)} = 1]$.
+As long as the phenomenon is non-deterministic in the sense that $\mathbb{P}[Y^{(0)} = 1] \neq 0$, previous relative measures $\tau_{\text{ RR}}$ and $\tau_{\text{ ERR}}$ can be used for binary outcomes.
+Other measures, such as the Survival Ratio (SR) can be considered if $\mathbb{P}[Y^{(1)} = 1] \neq 1$: SR is nothing but a \textit{reversed} Risk Ratio (RR) where null events are counted instead of positive events.
+Doing so, one could also define a reversed Excess Risk Ratio (ERR), which we denote Relative Susceptibility.
+The Odds Ratio (OR) is another very common measure, as it serves as a link between follow-up studies and case-control studies \citep{Greenland1987Interpretation, king2002estimating}.
+Another measure called the Number Needed to Treat (NNT) has been proposed more recently \citep{Laupacis1988AnAssessmentOfClinically}: it helps the interpretation of the Risk Difference by counting how many individuals should be treated to observe one individual answering positively to the treatment.
 Depending on the direction of the effect, NNT can also be called Number Needed to Harm (NNH) when the events are side effects or Number of Prevented Events (NPE) when it comes to prevention.
-For simplicity of the exposition, in this work we only consider NNT.
+One unappealing aspect of NNT, NNH and NPE is that the null effect corresponds to an infinite value of these measures which implies that when the difference between the two treatments is not statistically significant, the confidence interval for the number needed to treat is difficult to describe \citep{altman1998confidence}.
+For simplicity of the exposition, in this work, we only consider NNT \citep[see also][for a discussion]{stang2010common}.
 The exact expression of the above measures are given here:

+Other measures can be found in the literature, such as the log Odds Ratio (log-OR).
+We recall each measure in Appendix~\ref{appendix:list-of-measures}, where Figure~\ref{fig:big-plot-with-all-metrics} illustrates the differences between measures, for different values of the expected outcomes of controls and treated.
+We also compute all these measures on a clinical example in Section~\ref{subsec:illustrative-example-and-key-results}.